seynur/blog/_posts/2025-04-24-local-test-of-the-cluster-manager-redundancy-in-splunk.md

 We will continue to create our cluster in this section, starting with the  ***splunk-cm1***.
 Please, just follow my lead and be patient, because this path is a little bit thorny.
 Also, don't forget to restart after configuring each component, and add your Enterprise license to CM1 at the end of the configuration. 😊

 Lastly, we are creating a cluster as [*Splunk recommends*](https://docs.splunk.com/Documentation/Splunk/9.4.1/Indexer/Clusterconfigurationoverview) and the architecture below, using the appropriate apps with correct naming conventions. 😊

+🔔 **Important Note**:

+Ensure that **all cluster-related applications (except for the essential ones that need to differ between the Cluster Managers)** are consistently deployed to both Cluster Managers using the Deployment Server.
+If you have any critical configuration files (such as server.conf, authentication.conf, indexes.conf, etc.) located in either etc/system/local, etc/apps on either Cluster Manager, these files should be manually/automatically synchronized between both nodes.
+This will help prevent any configuration inconsistencies during failover scenarios.
+Of course, because we are creating a test environment in our scenario, we have only one Deployment Server.
+If you want to create a *highly available environment*, I recommend adding another backup **DS, MC, SH(s)**, etc., on **site-2**.

 | ![screenshot](/assets/img/blog/2025-04-24-splunk_architect_of_the_test_environment.webp) |
 |:--:|